opendp/PSI/README.md

 # PSI - Private data Sharing Interface

 This is a repository for the frontend, backend, and cloud deployment of the PSI system.
-For the R library of algorithms, see the repository PSI-library.
+For the R library of algorithms, see the repository PSI-Library.

 - Reference: https://privacytools.seas.harvard.edu/project-description